 History of Challenge Island

-For Information on Purchasing a Challenge Island Franchise, Please Contact Edward Miller at (504) 408-7036 or complete the request for more information form here.
+For Information on Purchasing a Challenge Island Franchise, complete the request for more information form here.

 Challenge Island Founder and Creator, Sharon Duke Estroff M.A.T. is an award-winning educator with over two decades of teaching experience in Atlanta public and private schools.
 She is the author of the popular parenting book Can I Have a Cell Phone for Hanukkah?
 (Random House) and a feature parenting and education writer for numerous national publications including Woman’s Day, Good Housekeeping, Parents Magazine, and Huffington Post.

 Sharon created Challenge Island while on maternity leave with her fourth child.
 Maxed out on late-night reruns of a popular, realityTV show, she began wondering if the same basic principals (minus the voting and island part) could become a means of motivating her students to take on complex higher level thinking tasks.
 She poured everything she’d learned about children into developing this idea, incorporating cutting edge research and educational thought.
 By the time her daughter graduated from 3 am feedings, Challenge Island was ready for primetime.
 It’s been growing by leaps and bounds ever since.

 Now a decade later, thousands of children have experienced the magic and benefits of Challenge Island, as Sharon continues to develop fresh curriculum and content for this popular enrichment program.